by Amy Clinton

 Benchmarks for Evaluating a Grant Writer

-• # of proposals and letters of inquiry submitted
+• Quantity of proposals and letters of inquiry submitted

 • Amount of money raised

-• # of contacts with funders and number of funders cultivated
+• Quantity contacts with funders and number of funders cultivated

-• Quality of grant proposals: clarity of writing, ability to answer funder’s questions, write a compelling argument for funding, etc.
+• Grant proposals: clarity of writing, ability to answer funder’s questions, write a compelling argument for funding, etc.

 • Quality of funding research.